HealthIntegrative Health

 • Care for your body in a way that makes sense for your lifestyle

-Health education also encourages a health-aware community.
-When people know better, they behave better.
-They can support one another to eat well, move more, sleep better, and manage stress.
+Health education can also build health conscious communities.
+Because when people know better, they have the chance to do better.
+It helps us support one another to eat well, move more, sleep better, and manage stress.

 Many unhealthy lifestyle patterns happen simply because people don’t know any better.
 Some examples include: